Modifications - Gain, Distortion, Volume

 All I can say about this mod is that it is kind of an experiment, and a place to start to investigate this circuit.
 The sound is much more powerful, and you can easily push the amp into poweramp-distortion with a Strat.
 It gets much more touch-sensitive.

-(unmodified) lead sound sounded just horrible to my ears, I wonder if anybody uses it at all.
+The (unmodified) lead sound sounded just horrible to my ears, I wonder if anybody uses it at all.
 After the mod it is quite useful, and can be further tweaked to one's taste.
 You can easily get lots of sustain, and get the amp to sing and the tone to transform into singing harmonics.

-Both the customer and I, after trying out different speakers, felt that the Celestion G12H 30 really made the amp bloom
+Both the customer and I, after trying out different speakers, felt that the Celestion G12H 30 really made the amp bloom".

 Here is Martin's very helpful schematic with the mods, and his notes at the bottom, shown in red.
 I have not tried this mod myself.
 Here are some extra notes which Martin emailed to me.